vishalbelsare/The-Automation-Ahead/Practical Guide For LLMs In the Financial Industry/README.md

 ---

-**Recommendation**: Follow the notebook tutorials to learn step-by-step workflows, and refer back to this repo for additional information.
+**Recommendation**: Follow the notebook tutorials to learn step-by-step workflows, and refer back to this README for additional information.

 # Run an LLM with llama.cpp locally.